Zoo: Enlightenment era

 The oldest zoo in the world still in existence is the Schönbrunn Zoo in Vienna, Austria.
 It was constructed by Adrian van Stekhoven in 1752 at the order of Emperor Francis I, to serve as an imperial menagerie as part of Schönbrunn Palace.
 The menagerie was initially reserved for the viewing pleasure of the imperial family and the court, but was made accessible to the public in 1765.
 In 1775, a zoo was founded in Madrid, and in 1795, the zoo inside the Jardin des Plantes in Paris was founded by Jacques-Henri Bernardin, with animals from the royal menagerie at Versailles, primarily for scientific research and education.
 The planning about a space for the conservation and observation of animals was expressed in connection with the political construction of republican citizenship.

 The Kazan Zoo, the first zoo in Russia was founded in 1806 by the Professor of Kazan Federal University Karl Fuchs.

 The modern zoo

+The entrance to Lehigh Valley Zoo in Schnecksville, Pennsylvania, U.S.

 Until the early 19th century, the function of the zoo was often to symbolize royal power, like King Louis XIV's menagerie at Versailles.
 Major cities in Europe set up zoos in the 19th century, usually using London and Paris as models.
 The transition was made from princely menageries designed to entertain high society with strange novelties into public zoological gardens.
 The new goal was to educate the entire population with information along modern scientific lines.
 Zoos were supported by local commercial or scientific societies.